RouninMedia/xHAN/README.md

 **e.g.** `checked`

-Conventionally, **HTML Attribute Values** consist of a single string - although this string may also include spaces.
+Where HTML Attributes do have values, then, conventionally, **HTML Attribute Values** consist of a single string - although this string may also include spaces.

 If an **HTML Attribute Value** is required to represent a more sophisticated data structure, there aren't many options.